 The Hahn School of Nursing and Health Sciences, at the University of San Diego, has been recognized as one of the best nursing graduate programs by U.S. News & World Report.
 As a mid-sized private school, USD emphasizes their closeness and student support, valuable benefits considering the challenges of graduate education.
 MSN students may choose from 8 areas of interest; among these is a unique and trailblazing Psychiatric-Mental Health Nurse Practitioner specializing in veteran mental health and PTSD.
 Other innovative programs include Latino Health Care and a Mind-Body-Spirit Health Care specializations.
 With a growing reputation and forward-thinking, creative programs, a degree from USD is an investment like no other.

 Marquette University is a Catholic, Jesuit University located in Milwaukee, Wisconsin.
 The traditional Master of Science in Nursing program prepares nurses for advanced roles in the field.
 Students can concentrate in Acute Care Nurse Practitioner (in various specialities), Nurse-Midwifery, Health Care Systems Leadership, and Clinical Nurse Leader.
 Marquette also offers an MSN for ADN/RN program for nurses who have associate degrees in nursing and a baccalaureate or higher degrees in disciplines other than nursing.
 Another option is the Direct-entry MSN program for non-nursing graduates looking for an intense, accelerated curriculum.
 Finally, an MBA/MSN option is available for those looking to specialize in Health Care Systems Leadership and an MBA degree.
-While graduate tuition may seem somewhat higher than the cost at a public institution (at $1050 per credit hour), the comprehensive education found at a nationally and internationally recognized institution like Marquette gives students an added value.
+While graduate tuition may seem somewhat higher than the cost at a public institution (at $1075 per credit hour for 2016-17), the comprehensive education found at a nationally and internationally recognized institution like Marquette gives students an added value.

 The MSN program at Florida Atlantic University’s Lynn College of Nursing is focused on offering leadership, clinical experience and teaching skills for the RN.
 Many students at FAU are already working professionals resuming their studies and benefit from the flexibility to choose between part-time or full-time study.
 The current graduate programs offered at the Masters level at FAU include Family Nurse Practitioner, Nursing Administrator and Financial Leadership, Advanced Holistic Nursing, and others.
 With a national and international reputation of excellence in nursing education, an effective care-based philosophy, accomplished faculty and an affordable tuition rate, FAU is a top 50 value college.